Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 # ⚠️ Limitations

-- no universal early-warning signal identified
+- early-warning performance depends on scenario
-- lead time is system-dependent
-- synthetic data still dominates experiments
+- parameter sensitivity not fully explored
-- real IEEE integration limited
+- limited validation on real-world datasets
 - no probabilistic confidence model yet

 ---

 # 🔮 Next Steps

-- integration of real IEEE datasets
+- validation on real grid data
+- sensitivity analysis
-- regime confidence modeling
+- probabilistic regime detection
-- comparison with classical stability metrics
+- comparison with existing early-warning indicators
-- extension to multi-dimensional state spaces

 ---

 # 🧠 Final Insight

-> Instability is not reliably captured by a single threshold or event.
+> Instability is not reliably captured by a single threshold.

-It is better described as:
+It is better understood as:

 → a **transition between dynamical regimes**

 ---

-# 🌀 NEXAH
+# 🌀 NEXAH Principle

-> From simulation → structure
-> From structure → flow
-> From flow → geometry
-> From geometry → dynamics
-> From dynamics → regimes
+simulation → structure → flow → geometry → dynamics → regimes

 ---